stklik-org/Kaigara/backend/README.md

-a legitimate field — a server that validates its input must be able to accept them, or the benchmark would only measure the rejection path. `Mutate` rewrites a share of the leaves of a base payload. `Exact` is sent **verbatim**, including an id that may not match the URL: it is the negative-testing escape hatch the proposal (§9.1) asks for, so repairing it would remove the only way to author such a case.
+a legitimate field — a server that validates its input must be able to accept them, or the benchmark would only measure the rejection path. `Mutate` rewrites a share of the leaves of a base payload. `Exact` is sent **verbatim**, including an id that may not match the URL: it is the negative-testing escape hatch, so repairing it would remove the only way to author such a case.

 ## Serving the UI